neuroworkhub/neuroworkhub/README.md

 ---

-<h1 align="center">⚙️ Github Account Dedicated to the IT-Sektor Telegram Channel ⚙️</h1>
+<h1 align="center">⚙️ Github Account Dedicated to the NWH Telegram Channel ⚙️</h1>

 # What can you find here? 📂

-Here you will find solutions and code examples showcased on our IT-Sektor Telegram channel.
+Here you will find solutions and code examples showcased on our NWH Telegram channel.
 The channel primarily focuses on neural networks and their real-world applications.
 All materials are provided for educational purposes only, aimed at supporting learning and practice. 🎓

-## About the IT-Sektor Channel 💻
+## About the NWH Channel 💻

-**IT-Sektor** is a community for those interested in neural networks, programming, and cutting-edge IT technologies.
+**NWH** is a community for those interested in neural networks, programming, and cutting-edge IT technologies.
 We share news, solution examples, and useful tools.
 Follow our [Telegram channel](https://t.me/neuroworkings) to stay updated on new posts and educational materials. 🧠🤖

 ---